ArkEcosystemArchive/docs-legacy/docs/guidebook/core/docker.md

 ### Generate the Configurations

-Ark Core include several `Dockerfile` and `docker-compose.yml` templates to ease development.
+ARK Core include several `Dockerfile` and `docker-compose.yml` templates to ease development.
 They can be used to generate different configurations, depending on the network and token.

 For instance, you could use this command: